finos/legend/README.md

 (Coming Soon)

 # Training materials
 Thanks for your interest in Alloy.
-We have been developing training materials and resources since Goldman Sachs announced their intenton to open source Alloy into FINOS in November 2019 and we hope you find them useful.
-If you have any questions about the project or on how to get started using Alloy, we suggest you follow the below steps
+We have been developing training materials and resources since Goldman Sachs [announced their intenton to open source Alloy into FINOS](https://www.cnbc.com/2019/11/20/goldman-sachs-is-giving-away-software-to-wall-street-for-free.html#:~:text=Finance-,Goldman%20Sachs%20is%20planning%20on%20giving%20some%20of%20its%20most,to%20Wall%20Street%20for%20free&text=%E2%80%9CWe're%20using%20Alloy%20because,chief%20data%20officer%2C%20Jeff%20Wecker.) in November 2019 and we hope you find them useful.
+If you have any questions about the project or on how to get started using Alloy, we suggest you follow the below steps:

 ### 1. Review the existing materials
 * [Alloy Demo by Pierre de Belen of Goldman Sachs at OSSF 2019](https://www.youtube.com/watch?v=na4DCgvdDJ4) (video)
 * [Open Source Fundamentals Part I](https://www.finos.org/hubfs/FINOS/2020%20Video%20Uploads/FINOS%20-%20Open%20Source%20Fundamentals%20-%20Part%201%20-%2006%20May%2020.mp4) (video)
 * [Open Source Fundamentals Part II](https://www.finos.org/hubfs/FINOS/2020%20Video%20Uploads/FINOS%20-%20Open%20Source%20Fundamentals%20-%20Part%202%20-%2013%20May%2020.mp4) (video)
 * [Alloy Documentation site](https://alloy.finos.org/)
-* Alloy meeting minutes
+* Alloy meeting minutes:
   * [prior to July 2020](https://github.com/finos/alloy/tree/master/meeting-minutes)
   * [July 2020 and later](https://github.com/finos/alloy/issues?q=label%3Ameeting)

 ### 2. [Raise an issue](https://github.com/finos/alloy/issues)
+* If you cannot find the answer to your question in the above materials, please raise an issue at https://github.com/finos/alloy/issues

-### 3. Join the Alloy Office Hours _(link to calendar invite coming soon)_
+### 3. Join the Alloy team for Office Hours _(link to calendar invite coming soon)_

 # License
 Copyright 2020 Goldman Sachs